 Today I found something very special.
 A library that is extremely creative, well-designed, affordable, and even for good cause.
 I’m talking about “Sonic Forest” by Impact Soundworks.
-This library is based on a one it’s a kind instrument, sampled with a lot of depth and precision to create a unique sound, but beyond that Sonic Forest has a lot more to offer.
+This library is based on a one it’s kind of instrument, sampled with a lot of depth and precision to create a unique sound, but beyond that Sonic Forest has a lot more to offer.

 Let’s take a closer look…